christopherhurt/NineColorSolver/README.md

 # NineColorSolver
-A Java program for solving the nine-color cube puzzle using a genetic algorithm
+A Java program for solving the nine-color cube puzzle using a genetic algorithm.